-The aftermath of Cape Girardeau's graduation shooting: What went wrong...
+Aftermath of Cape Girardeau’s graduation shooting: What went wrong, wh...

 Cape Girardeau Mayor Stacy Kinder, who was there for her son who was graduating, called it “the most chaotic and scary scene I’ve ever experienced.”

 Some people pushed through and stumbled over one another to flee to safety.
 Students, teachers and staff had participated in active shooter drills every year to prepare for such moments.
 For them, their first reaction was to move.
-School districts across the country undergo what is called ALICE training, an acronym for “Alert, Lockdown, Inform, Counter and Evacuate.”
+School districts across the country undergo what is called ALICE training, an acronym for “Alert, Lockdown, Inform, Counter and Evacuate”.

 U.S. Homeland Security and the FBI advise a run-hide-fight approach for workplace settings and adults, which may not be appropriate in some school settings.
 ALICE is geared more toward a collective response.

-A few moments passed before Benyon addressed the crowd, asking them to remain calm and seated while they checked the source of the noise.
+A few moments passed before Benyon addressed the crowd, asking everyone to remain calm and seated while the source of the noise was checked.
 He told the crowd it may have been balloons popping.
 A balloon drop was to be part of the celebration.
 According to Crowell, who said he was unable to attend, school resource officers made it to the subjects involved in the altercation within 20 seconds.

-According to information provided by Cape Girardeau Police Lt.
+According to information provided by Cape Girardeau police Lt.
 Richard Schmidt, the first call of the shooting came in at 2:33 p.m., as officers were already present at the Show Me Center.
-Schmidt said the shooter was detained at 2:38, and the scene was secured for medical units to enter at 2:39.
+Schmidt said the shooter was detained at 2:38 p.m., and the scene was secured for medical units to enter at 2:39 p.m.

-That data suggests more than 5 minutes transpired before it was known the shooter was in custody.
-While only one shot was fired at the Cape Girardeau graduation, 5 minutes is an eternity in mass shooting terms.
-Adam Lanza needed less than 5 minutes to fire 154 rounds and kill 26 people at Sandy Hook Elementary School.
+That data suggests more than five minutes transpired before it was known the shooter was in custody.
+While only one shot was fired at the Cape Girardeau graduation, five minutes is an eternity in mass shooting terms.
+Adam Lanza needed less than five minutes to fire 154 rounds and kill 26 people at Sandy Hook Elementary School.

 In the days following the shooting, Benyon, Crowell and SRO Mark Wyatt spoke to news reporters at a news conference.
 Benyon offered praise to the SROs.
 Crowell said the response was a “combined effort.”
 Benyon explained at the time he was being instructed by police.